ionic-team/trapeze/packages/website/docs/recipes.md

           </queries>
 ```

-The command the developer writes is then:
+The developer then installs the plugin and runs the configuration on install:

 ```shell
 npm install my-capacitor-plugin